Culture of California

+History

+California was first settled by Indigenous tribes and the names of many cities in California are of Indigenous roots.
 Spain had explored the present state during the 16th century, although it did not colonize it and did not exert its cultural influence in earnest until the 18th century.
 By the 19th century, Spain had built missions throughout the state and California consisted of huge land extensions (called "ranchos").
+Indigenous cultures, though significantly damaged, survived to some extent by adapting to European influences in the missions.
 From that time to the present, Hispanic Californians have always been among the largest cultural groups in the state.
-Furthermore, Mexican immigration into California has also resulted in a large share of cultural contributions.
-California was first settled by Native American tribes and the names of many cities in California are of Native American origin.
+Furthermore, Mexican immigration into California has also resulted in a large share of cultural contributions, with critics labeling this phenomenon Mexifornia.

-California culture has also been greatly influenced by Indigenous peoples of California as well as other large populations, especially immigrant groups from East Asia, Southeast Asia and Latin America.
-California is an international gateway to the United States.
+Around the time of California's 1850 statehood, Mexicans and indigenous people were seen somewhat negatively by the incoming American population due to economic competition as well as racist attitudes.
+The California Gold Rush of the 1850s is now seen as a symbol of California's modern economic style, a pioneering spirit that tends to generate technology, social ventures, entertainment, and economic fads and booms that, in many cases, are followed all around the globe.
+Southern California, having not experienced the migration boom of the gold rush, became less Americanized than northern California.
+A growing Asian presence and the advocacy of black Californians also contributed to a unique Californian cultural and political scene.

 California has long been a subject of interest in the public mind and has often been promoted by its boosters as a kind of paradise.
-In the early 20th Century, fueled by the efforts of state and local boosters, many Americans saw the Golden State as an ideal resort destination, sunny and dry all year round with easy access to the ocean, deserts, and mountains.
+In the early 20th Century, fueled by the efforts of state and local boosters, many Americans saw the Golden State as an ideal resort destination, sunny and dry year round with easy access to the ocean, deserts, and mountains.
 In the 1960s, popular music groups such as the Beach Boys promoted the image of Californians as laid-back, tanned beach-goers.

-In terms of socio-cultural mores and national politics, Californians are perceived as more liberal than most other Americans, especially those who live in the coastal or northern regions of California.
-The state, in whole, is perceived as liberal, though the northeast region (predominantly the area covering the California half of the proposed State of Jefferson) and certain parts of the southern region (i.e. Orange County) are more conservative.
-California is also home to many prestigious universities including Stanford University, the California Institute of Technology, the University of California, the University of Southern California, the California State University, Chapman University, and the Claremont Colleges.

-The California Gold Rush of the 1850s is still seen as a symbol of California's modern economic style, a pioneering spirit that tends to generate technology, social ventures, entertainment, and economic fads and booms that, in many cases, are followed all around the globe.

-The hippie movement began in San Francisco, California, in the early 1960s and progressed into the late 1970s.
+The hippie movement began in San Francisco, California in the early 1960s and progressed into the late 1970s.

 Language

-English is the main language of California's inhabitants.
-Spanish is a very common second language all over the state.